amine-tayani/spotify-cl/README.md

-# Spotify clone
+# Spotify-cl

-This is a clone of the Spotify app.
-It is a music streaming app that allows users to listen to music, create playlists, and follow other users.
-This app was built using Next.js 13.4 app router and TailwindCSS
+Spotify-cl is a meticulously crafted clone of the renowned Spotify app.
+It is built using Next.js, Typescript, and TailwindCSS.
+It is a work in progress, and I will be adding more features to it in the future.

+## Tech Stack

+Spotify-cl uses the following technologies:

+- 🔥 Next.js 13.4.4: Harnessing the new features of Next.js, including App router for parallel and intercepted routes, layouts, and more.
+- 🚀 Typescript: Ensuring type safety and improved developer experience.
+- 🎨 TailwindCSS: Empowering stylish and responsive UI designs with ease.

+## Getting Started

+To run Spotify-cl locally ,follow these simple steps:

+1. Clone the repository: `git clone https://github.com/your-username/spotify-cl.git`
+2. Install the dependencies: `npm install`
+3. Start the development server: `npm run dev`
+4. Access the app in your browser at `http://localhost:3000`